RTO-Websites/Wordpress-AdminQuickbar/trunk/README.txt

 1. This screenshot shows the sidebar

 == Changelog ==
+= 1.8.0 =
+* Add Recent posts
+* Replace Jump-Icons with toolbar
+* Add clear all for swift
+* Fix overlapped navigator in elementor
+* Fix some other issues

 = 1.7.0 =
 * Posts can now be deleted from contextmenu
 * Fix issues with wpml